davidsntg/microhack-azure-panfw/scenario3/README.md

 In a production environment:
 * VM-Series instances should be distributed across Availability Zones or inside an Availability Set
-* The use of Panorama simplifies the configuration of instances by ensuring that policy updates are automatically applied to both instances
+* The use of Panorama simplifies the firewall configuration by ensuring that policy updates are automatically applied to both instances

 ## Appendix: